smnorris/bcfishpass/README.md

     make

-It is possible to build individual models and components separately (if their dependencies are met, see the `Makefile`).
+Note that it is possible (and often preferred) to build components of the modelling separately.
 Refer to the various README files in the folders within the `model` folder for more info.